-The Government has published specific guidance for employers to help them get their businesses back up and running and workplaces operating safely.
+The government has published specific guidance for employers to help them get their businesses back up and running and workplaces operating safely.

-Support for businesses and employees
+Our support for businesses and employees

-There is an online form available to apply for Covid-19 related business grants.
+There is an online form available to apply for Covid-19-related business grants.
 For more information about eligibility and how to apply follow this link.

-We have issued a letter to businesses from the Leader of Shropshire Council detailing the steps we are taking to help, and will provide updates as the government issues further details.
+We have issued a letter to businesses from the leader of Shropshire Council detailing the steps we are taking to help, and will provide updates as the government issues further details.

 Additional information on a wider range of available grants and funding can be found on the Idox Open 4 Business website, which is free to use until 31 October 2020.

 The government have relaxed the rules for some benefits to help with the effect of coronavirus.
-If you need to claim universal credit because of coronavirus there is useful information to help you on the Understanding Universal Credit webpages.
+If you need to claim universal credit because of coronavirus there is useful information to help you on the Understanding Universal credit webpages.

-A number of organisations have contacted us with concerns regarding continuity of supplier payments during the ongoing coronavirus/COVID-19 situation.
+A number of organisations have contacted us with concerns regarding continuity of supplier payments during the ongoing COVID-19 situation.
 We would like to reassure all suppliers that as long as invoices are submitted to us in the usual way we have business continuity arrangements in place which will allow us to process these as normal.
 The situation is being monitored closely and if this position changes we will send out a communication to that effect.